vaadin/dashboard-demo/README.md

 ==
 The source code is released under Apache 2.0.

-The application uses the [Vaadin Charts](https://vaadin.com/charts) add-on, which is released under the Commercial Vaadin Addon License: https://vaadin.com/license/cval-2.0
+The application uses the [Vaadin Charts 2](https://vaadin.com/charts) add-on, which is released under the Commercial Vaadin Addon License: https://vaadin.com/license/cval-3